-Case Study Process Flowchart:
+Case Study Process Flow

-When you are ready to start your case studies contact assessments@ukhypnosis.com .
+When you are ready to start your case studies contact

 You will be allocated a supervisor and given their contact details.
-If you are an online student, your coach is your allocated supervisor

-You arrange an initial 30-minute session with your allocated supervisor to discuss commencing your case studies and agree how you will work together
+You arrange an initial 30-minute session with your allocated supervisor to discuss commencing your case studies and agree how you will work together.